Creswell Infant and Nursery School Safeguarding Statement

 Health and Safety

-The school has a health and safety policy, which is monitored each term by the relevant members of the school governing body and Mrs. Hamilton (Teacher responsible for Health and Safety).
+The school has a health and safety policy, which is monitored each term by the relevant members of the school governing body and Mrs. Dodd (Teacher responsible for Health and Safety).

-Any concerns from staff are reported to the Site Manager, Business Manager, Health & Safety Teacher or Headteacher.
+Any concerns from staff are reported to the Site Manager, Business Manager or Headteacher.
 An assessment is then made as to what needs to happen and in what time frame.

 Fire drills take place at least three times a year to practice efficient evacuation from the buildings.
 The school conducts an annual Fire Risk Assessment.